Tennis-Hurkacz stops Medvedev regaining world No. 1 spot in Miami | Sports-Games

 Tennis-Hurkacz stops Medvedev regaining world No. 1 spot in Miami

-The Russian attempted a comeback as he saved two set points to hold serve in the eighth game and broke in the ninth, but the Polish world number 10 kept his nerve in the tiebreak.
-In the second set, Hurkacz broke on his sixth attempt in a marathon, 11-minute fifth game as the sweltering temperature seemed to get the better of Medvedev.
+The Russian saved two set points to hold serve in the eighth game and broke in the ninth, but the Polish world number 10 kept his nerve in the tiebreak.
+In the second set, Hurkacz broke at the sixth attempt in an 11-minute fifth game as the sweltering heat seemed to get the better of Medvedev.

 ALSO READ